Historical Preservation Commission

 |Name||Member Since||Term Expires|

-Twelve citizen boards and commissions are appointed by the Mayor and approved by the City Council to advise certain City programs or departments.
+Twelve boards and commissions are comprised of city residents appointed by the Mayor and approved by the City Council to advise certain City programs or departments.
 Select boards meet regularly, while others meet as needed.
 For contact information on individual board members, please contact the City Clerk.